 In a recent job interview, my 21-year-old son was asked to describe a time he had to think “outside the box” in an everyday situation.
 He said he would need a minute to think.
 He came up with a work-related example that was not very radical and only partly his idea.
 It was to do with their pricing strategy, and he admitted it was mainly his boss’s idea.
 He thought that the interview had gone quite well but was worried about his answer to that question.

-He got the job, and I am guessing that his response to that question was adequate.
-They were probably looking at how he would respond to a tricky question rather than what he said.
+He got the job, and I am guessing that his response to that question was fine.
+They were probably looking at how he acted under pressure rather than what he said.
 Asking for a minute to think was a good strategy.
 It showed that he didn’t panic.
 And he came up with an answer even if it wasn’t a brilliant one.